Volunteer Opportunities and Partner Organizations

 Riverside Oval Association

-The Association improves the environment and the lives of the residents around the Riverside Oval, a small park that sits in the middle of Riverside Drive between W. 156th and W 157th Streets, through gardening and history-oriented activities.
+The Association improves the environment and the lives of the residents around the Riverside Oval, a small park that sits in the middle of Riverside Drive between West 156th Street and West 157th Street, through gardening and history-oriented activities.

 Contact: Vivian Ducat at firstname.lastname@example.org or at (917) 301-1120.